MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-ieventdetectoroemadaptervtbl.md

 ## -remarks

-This structure is the part of the Event Detector OEM interface to be used for hardware keyword spotters.
-For more information, see [Voice Activation](https://docs.microsoft.com/windows-hardware/drivers/audio/voice-activation).
+This structure is an artifact created by the IDL.
+It is reserved for Microsoft use.

 ## -see-also